-The New England Tablelands (Noxious Plants) County Council, trading as New England Weeds Authority, Annual Operational Plan identifies the actions outlined in the 4 Year Delivery Program of Council's 10 Year Business Activity Strategic Plan 2017 - 2027.
+The New England Tablelands (Noxious Plants) County Council, trading as New England Weeds Authority, Annual Operational Plan identifies the actions outlined in the 4 Year Delivery Plan of Council's 10 Year Business Activity Strategic Plan 2017 - 2027.
 These actions are reviewed annually within each year's Annual Operational Plan, as they relate to our single purpose authority for the management and control of scheduled priority and invasive weed species for our constituent member Council's of Walcha, Uralla, and Armidale Regional Council.

-This Annual Operational Plan details to our constituent member Councils and the community what we will do in the 2017/2018 financial year and how this will be funded.
+This Annual Operational Plan details to our constituent member Councils and the community what we will do in the 2018/2019 financial year and how this will be funded.

-In preparing this Annual Operational Plan for 2017/18 Council has been mindful of the NSW Local Government's reform of local government under the "Fit for the Future" program that took place in 2016.
+In preparing this Annual Operational Plan for 2018/19 Council has been mindful of the NSW Local Government's reform of local government under the "Fit for the Future" program that took place in 2016.

 On the 12th May 2016 the then NSW Premier, the Hon Mike Baird and then Minister for Local Government the Hon Paul Toole announced that Armidale Dumaresq and Guyra Shire Councils were amalgamated as of that date to form the new Armidale Regional Council under the Local Government (Council Amalgamations) Proclamations 2016.
-Dr Ian Tiley was appointed as the Administrator and holds the functions of the elected Council and Mayor until the election for Councillors of the new Armidale Regional Council scheduled for 9th September 2017.
+Dr Ian Tiley was appointed as the Administrator and held the functions of the elected Council and Mayor until the election for Councillors of the new Armidale Regional Council on 9th September 2017.
+As a result of these elections Council has three delegates from the Armidale Regional Council.